 It seems only fitting, in this photo of my niece Meaghan, that she and her husband, Sean Christie, are standing in front of the building where her parents Judy Stafford and Jim Ryan were married on the 21st of May, 1966.

 It is the same church where her grandmother Audry Stafford brought me, and my four siblings each Sunday, when we were children.

-Calvin United Church was opened for worship in September of 1896, built on the property of Mr. John Cameron.
+Calvin United Church was built on the property of Mr. John Cameron.
 The first elected officers in the church were Andrew Gamble, William Scott, Andrew Palmer, George Miller, Andrew B. Miller, Andrew W. Miller, W.J.
 Palmer, John Jordan, Nichol Stewart, Alex Palmer and Sydney Miller.

-There were also members of Calvin United Church who served their country during times of war: Lloyd Henry Cameron, Helen Muriel Jordan, Hugh Boyd McLellan, John Grey Palmer, Harold Earl Radford, James Stewart Scott, Earl Alexander Tysick, Edwin Cecil Popplewell, John Ernest Miller, Donald Edwin Jordan, George Bertram Fyfe, Kenneth Arthur Kirkham, George Elwood Palmer, Howard William Radford, John Adam Scott, Andrew William Stewart, Raymond McIntosh Blackburn, Andrew Gordon Miller, William Arthur Stewart.
+There is a Roll of Honour for the brave veterans of Calvin United Church who served their country so faithfully, during times of war: Lloyd Henry Cameron, Helen Muriel Jordan, Hugh Boyd McLellan, John Grey Palmer, Harold Earl Radford, James Stewart Scott, Earl Alexander Tysick, Edwin Cecil Popplewell, John Ernest Miller, Donald Edwin Jordan, George Bertram Fyfe, Kenneth Arthur Kirkham, George Elwood Palmer, Howard William Radford, John Adam Scott, Andrew William Stewart, Raymond McIntosh Blackburn, Andrew Gordon Miller, William Arthur Stewart.

 In 1979 Calvin Jordan was presented with an award for serving the church for over half a century.
 The award was presented by Charlie Patton and Alan Jordan for his outstanding service.